The baby name Felix brings to mind a saint and an animated cat. With that stylish X ending, this classic choice is back in favor.

 A handful of European princes and nobles wore the name, too, in Denmark and Austria and elsewhere.
 Count Felix Yusupov took part in the plot to murder Rasputin on the eve of the Russian Revolution.

-That takes us right into the 1900s, when the baby name Felix picks up some really interesting associations.
+That takes us right into the 1900s, when the baby name Felix picks up even more interesting associations.

 TWENTIETH CENTURY FELIX